rafaltym/JobRecruitmentTask/README.md

 - user can print the list with unique teams names

 ## How to run App
-- download all files from repository
+- download package with all files from repository
 - open it using software developer(i.e. IntelliJ IDEA)
 - allow to download all necessary libraries, plugins etc.
 - run 'Main'